gsi-upm/senpy/docs/installation.rst

       cd senpy
       pip install --user .

-Each version is automatically tested in GNU/Linux, macOS and Windows 10.
+Each version is automatically tested on GNU/Linux, macOS and Windows 10.
 If you have trouble with the installation, please file an `issue on GitHub <https://github.com/gsi-upm/senpy/issues>`_.